The French 76

 Note

 It would be best if you had champagne flutes that are 8 ounces or less.
 The larger the champagne flute, the less the recipe will fill your glass.
-More champagne also changes the taste of the cocktail.
+More champagne also changes the cocktail’s taste.

 So, the next time you’re in the mood for something extraordinary, reach for a French 76 and savor the taste of elegance in every sip.
 Cheers!